winitzki/scall/tutorial/programming_dhall.md

 let InfFreeMonad = λ(F : Type → Type) → λ(a : Type) → GFix (λ(r : Type) → Either a (F r))
 ```
 It is not a free monad in the mathematical sense, as it does not satisfy some of the laws required for free monads.
-Bit it is nevertheless a monad for any functor `F`.
+But it is nevertheless a monad for any functor `F`.

-todo: check space before colon in exported code

 To implement the `bind` method, we use the "seed" type that can switch between two monad types (`InfFreeMonad F a` and `InfFreeMonad F b`).
 Once we encounter a value of type `a`, we switch to `InfFreeMonad F b`.